 It is such a beautiful time of year in the DC area.
 The skies are blue, the clouds are fluffy and there is pink flowers tracing their way throughout the city.
 Breathtaking and awestruck are a few words that come to mind.
 If you have never seen the Cherry Blossoms in DC, you must!
 We have been going yearly for the past 10 years, and it is something we look forward to.
 Check out this family friendly guide to seeing the Cherry Blossoms this spring in DC!

 Typically the Cherry Blossoms peak bloom is the last week in March.
 It can vary depending on the weather.
-Here are a few of the predicted peak dates for 2020:
+Here are a few of the predicted peak dates for this year:

 Washington Post‘s Capital Weather Gang: March 25-29